Heyyassinesedjari/Prosper_loan_prediction_simple_web_app/README.md

 ![alt text](https://github.com/Heyyassinesedjari/Prosper_loan_prediction_simple_web_app/blob/main/Screenshots/1HomePage.png?raw=true)
 ![alt text](https://github.com/Heyyassinesedjari/Prosper_loan_prediction_simple_web_app/blob/main/Screenshots/1HomePage2.png?raw=true)

-#### Login Page
+#### Login/Authentication Page

-On this page the user can authenticate to his account by entering his email and his password provided that he already has an account created by the administrator of the application (usually the manager of the Prosper team granting the credits).
+On this page the user can authenticate to his account by entering his email and his password only if the administrator of the application (usually the manager of the Prosper team granting the credits) has already created his account.
 For the sake of security the password must necessarily contain at least 6 characters.
-Then if both entries correspond the user is directly directed to his account and precisely to the prediction page.
+Then if both entries match, the user is directed to his account and precisely to the prediction page.

 ![alt text](https://github.com/Heyyassinesedjari/Prosper_loan_prediction_simple_web_app/blob/main/Screenshots/1LoginPage.png?raw=true)